Exploring dataframes with skrub

 • The data types and names of the columns.

-• Columns strongly correlated with each other.
+• Whether columns are strongly correlated with each other.

 Loading the data